 When clearing debris from your gutter, make sure to remove all sticks, leaves, needles, and seeds by scooping the debris out with a garden shovel or a gloved hand.
 Do not remove the debris with a hose, as you can cause your downspout to clog further.
 Once all large debris is removed, you can rinse the area to flush any residual matter with a garden hose.
 If you want to protect your gutters from debris, ask your local roofing contractor about gutter guard options like LeaFree!

-For more gutter repair and gutter maintenance tips, check out Signature Exterior’s other guide below:
+For more gutter repair and gutter maintenance tips, check out Signature Exterior’s guide on gutter repair!

 Or watch our YouTube Video on the most common gutter issues and how to fix them!